Why register multiple domains?

 By putting a little thought into these basic design elements, you’ll make big strides in telling your story, building your brand, and framing your products and services in the best possible light on the web.

-How much time would you spend on site where you’re expected you to read everything to understand what’s going on?
-Not much, I wager.
-By using a few thoughtfully chosen pictures and/or short videos, you can quickly convey the information and impression you’re going for.
+By using a few thoughtfully chosen pictures and/or short videos, you can quickly convey the information and impression you’re going for on your website

 Here are three tips for using images and video on your website: